cockroachdb/docs/debug-and-error-logs.md

 If you need to [troubleshoot](troubleshooting-overview.html) issues with your cluster, you can check a node's logs, which include details about certain node-level and range-level events, such as errors.
 For example, if CockroachDB crashes, it normally logs a stack trace to what caused the problem.

-Each node's logs detail only the internal activity of that node without visibility into the behavior of other nodes in the cluster.
-When troubleshooting, this means that you must identify the node where the problem occurred or check the logs from all of the nodes in your cluster.

 <div id="toc"></div>

 ## Details

-Each [`cockroach` command](cockroach-commands.html) a node processes produces a stream of messages about its activities.
+When a node processes a [`cockroach` command](cockroach-commands.html), it produces a stream of messages about the command's activities.
 Each message's body describes the activity, and its envelope contains metadata such as the message's severity level.

-As commands generate messages, CockroachDB uses the [command](#commands)'s [logging flags](#flags) and the message's [severity level](#severity-levels) to determine the appropriate [location](#output-locations) for it.
+As a command generates messages, CockroachDB uses the [command](#commands)'s [logging flags](#flags) and the message's [severity level](#severity-levels) to determine the appropriate [location](#output-locations) for it.

+Each node's logs detail only the internal activity of that node without visibility into the behavior of other nodes in the cluster.
+When troubleshooting, this means that you must identify the node where the problem occurred or [collect the logs from all active nodes in your cluster](debug-zip.html).

 {{site.data.alerts.callout_info}}You can also <a href="#log-queries">log queries</a> your cluster receives.{{site.data.alerts.end}}